fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_6.md

 also integrates well with other software development and software testing

 tools.
-In the next chapter, you’ll look at using pytest in conjunction with
+In the next lab, you’ll look at using pytest in conjunction with

 other powerful testing tools.

 1. https://docs.pytest.org/en/latest/_modules/_pytest/pytester.html#Testdir

-Chapter 6.
+Lab 6.
 Configuration • 126